FluffySnowman/zshell/README.md

 Type in the command you want to execute and then either click the execute button or press the return/enter key on your keyboard.

-The output of the respective command will be displayed in a text box below the input box.
+The output of the respective command will be displayed in a text box below the input box in green text(homebrew theme).

 # Complications